jtblin/angular-chart.js/README.md

 - `click`: onclick event handler (line, radar)
 - `legend`: (default: `false`): show legend below the chart

+There is another directive `chart-base` that takes an extra attribute `chart-type` to define the type dynamically.

 # Example

 ## Markup